edlau2/Tampermonkey/README.md

 </details>

 So that script has been modified to have 5 buttons, on one simple bar, to rapidly click through to equip/un-equip each category.
 The modified script has not yet been uploaded.

+# Scripts

+Note that the PNG files are not part of the installation, they are simple screenshots showing what to expect when the script is run.
+Any bugs or suggestions, feel free to message me on Torn: [xedx [2100735]](https://www.torn.com/profiles.php?XID=2100735#/)

 **Torn Latest Attacks Extender**